 How much is site clearance insurance?

 We require supplementary information from anyone applying for site clearance insurance, which will help to determine the final price of your policy.
 This includes the experience of you and your staff, whether you work alone or in a team, and the size of your projects.
 The cost will also be affected by whether or not you need any further covers beyond our standard policy, such as employer’s liability insurance or personal accident insurance.

 How long does site clearance insurance last?

-Most policies from Tradesman Saver are valid for a year and can be renewed annually, depending on the circumstances of your business.
+Most policies are valid for a year and can be renewed annually, depending on the circumstances of your business.
 If a claim is made by a third party against you, it is essential to have proof of your insurance cover being in place at the time of the incident, so be sure to have your site clearance insurance documentation stored in a safe location.

 Site Clearance Insurance